suvam-09/Movie-Recommendation-System/README.md

 Hybrid systems are the ones which combine both types of information with the aim of avoiding problems that are generated when working with just one kind of these recommendation systems.

 ## Project Overview:
-The project emphasizes on a streamlit web application that can recommend various kinds of similar movies based on an users' interest.
+The project highlights a streamlit web application that can recommend various kinds of similar movies based on an users' interest.
+It is basically a content-based recommendation system using machine learning wherein the recommender model is feeding back atmost atmost 6 recommended movies based on users' chocie.
 Users will be requested to type/select a movie based on their interest and the recommender system would help suggest back a list of movies similar to the one selected by the user.
-The project highlights a content-based recommendation system using machine learning wherein the recommender model is feeding back atmost atmost 6 recommended movies based on users' chocie.
 The final deployment of the web application has been implemented on Heroku.

 We have used the dataset from [TMDB](https://www.themoviedb.org/about).
 The Movie Database (TMDB) is a community built movie and TV database.
 The platform consists of around 5000 movies and associated details.
 The dataset is available on [Kaggle](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata).